 If you like the look of toy boxes but want a different look, luckily, there are plenty of collapsible canvas toy bins available.
 They give you the look of the traditional toy box without the sharp edges.

 If you’re looking to blend your toy storage in with your decor, try a large basket.
-They are portable, make for easy toy clean up and you can find one that fits in the with the look and feel of your room.
+They are portable, make for easy toy clean up, and you can find one that fits in with the look and feel of your room.

 Small Plastic Baskets for Small Toys